-- 1. Persons currently listed on the AMHA Criminal Trespass List are not eligible for housing. - 2.
+Persons currently listed on the AMHA Criminal Trespass List are not eligible for housing.

 Persons evicted and/or that have had their subsidy terminated from public housing, Indian housing, Section 23, or any Section 8 program because of drug related criminal activity are ineligible for admission to Public Housing for a five (5) year period beginning on the date of such eviction.

-The Management will admit the household if the Management

-determines: The person demonstrates successful completion of a rehabilitation program approved by the Management, or d.
-Permanent Denial of Admission grounds.
-The Management will not waive this requirement.
+The Management will admit the household if the Management determines: The person demonstrates successful completion of a rehabilitation program approved by the Management, or d.
+Permanent Denial of Admission e.
+Prohibition on Persons Subject to Sex Offender Registration Requirement